sourcegraph/about/handbook/sales/onboarding/joining_customer_calls.md

 To join in on calls, you should first see which calls are happening that week and then Slack message the event organizer to ask if you can join.
 Look at Sales or CE team members' calendars to find calls.
 If the calendar invite was created by the prospect or customer, ask the Sales or CE team member before you add yourself.

-If you're working on a project and want to find calls about specific subjects, you can also post in the #CE and #Sales slack channels that you're looking for those calls.
+If you're working on a project and want to find calls about specific subjects, you can also post in the #CE and #Sales Slack channels that you're looking for those calls.

 You should feel comfortable asking to join any call – the call organizer will let you know if you can't join for any reason.
 If you're "joining a call," they'll expect that you will silently observe.